menu

 As is often the case in a small town, Butler doesn't have a public transportation system that people use for their commute.

-The citizens of Butler have a very low rate of college education: just 7.19% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Butler has a very low overall level of education: only 6.84% of people over 25 hold a 4-year college degree or higher.

-The per capita income in Butler in 2022 was $27,874, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $111,496 for a family of four.
+The per capita income in Butler in 2022 was $27,989, which is lower middle income relative to Tennessee and the nation.
+This equates to an annual income of $111,956 for a family of four.
 However, Butler contains both very wealthy and poor people as well.

 The people who call Butler home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Butler residents report their race to be White.
-Important ancestries of people in Butler include British, English, Yugoslavian, Other West Indian, and West Indian.
+Important ancestries of people in Butler include English, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.

 The most common language spoken in Butler is English.
 Other important languages spoken here include Italian and Polish.